-Ethnomusicologists can contribute to community archives, by helping communities record and archive their heritage.
+Ethnomusicologists can contribute to community archives, by helping communities perform and record their musical heritage.
 This promotes understanding of cultural diversity and respect between different generations, or social and ethnic groups.

 Purga Music Museum, Ipswich has new material available about the history of the local area.

 First you listen to the sounds you can hear... then imagine the people, places that you want to represent.
 Talk to those with similar interests.
 Share stories, and accompany them with music.
 This generates a social space and new sound worlds to enjoy...Read more

 Creating the sound space

 People can decide how they want to relate to music (past, present).
 Composing, listening, performing, remembering, recording, imagining, ignoring, sharing, design -- are all part of exploring music heritage and culture.

 If you need support with music heritage and culture, contact us to discuss your ideas about what can be done in your neighbourhood.

 There are emerging roles for musicians in museums: to develop music projects which benefit communities, through sharing musical resources, knowledge, skills.
 This allows everyone to participate in musicking and to have a voice.

 Music communities support peoples' musical development and engage with music heritage and culture locally or online.